Sandhyacharu/sudoku/README.md

 To develop a code to solve a sudoku puzzle using contraint propagation

 ## Theory:
-Sudoku consists of a 9x9 grid, and the objective is to fill the grid with digits in such a way that each row, each column, and each of the 9 principal 3x3 subsquares contains all of the digits from 1 to 9.
+The objective of Sudoku is to fill a 9x9 grid made of squares so that each row, each column, and each full 9x9 square use the numbers 1-9.
+While solving the sudoku puzzle you can only use each number one time in the square, column, and row.

 ## Design Steps:
 ### Step 1: